NAV on 2017/11/24

 Evan was also responsible for listed property portfolios during his time at BoE.
 Evan also worked at Franklin Templeton NIB Investment and Mawenzi Asset Managers (formerly Brait Asset Managers) as the Head of Fixed Income.

 In addition, he worked as a management and strategy consultant for four years.

-Near-term distribution growth should comfortably exceed inflation.
-Vacancies may still increase in some sectors.
-A genuine recovery in conditions may take longer than many anticipate, with disappointing GDP growth; cost increases constraining net rental growth; and significant over-rentals on renewal in some pockets (our key concern, especially in offices also faced with significant potential new supply).
-Large malls remain robust, but oversupply in some nodes and tenant and medium-term consumer health are a concern.
+Near-term distribution growth should exceed inflation and the sector offers an attractive long-term return.
+Vacancies may increase.
+Conditions remain difficult with disappointing GDP growth; cost increases constraining net rental growth; and significant over-rentals on renewal in some pockets (a key concern, especially in offices also faced with significant potential new supply).
+Large malls remain robust but weaker, and there is too much retail space in some nodes; consumer health is a concern and tenants' profitability is under pressure.
 Bond yields are the key short-term driver of capital value volatility.
-A higher cost of capital may become an increasing headwind.

 The fund aims to remain fully invested at all times to generate sustainable pre-tax income whilst growing the original capital invested.
 The fund invests in a selection of listed South African commercial and industrial property shares.
 Income is derived from property shares that offer a secure and an escalating income stream.
 Capital growth comes from quality shares that show potential for an upward share price movement.